JONSASSE/432-2018/slides/class11/README.md

 2. How do we do variable selection for logistic regression?
     - Stepwise procedures still work, as do ANOVA, AIC and BIC.
     - Cross-validation is still relevant, as is splitting into training and test samples.
-    - Making decisions about non-linearity is still relevant, and still done in the same way.
+    - Making decisions about non-linearity is still relevant, and still done in the same way as in a linear regression model.

 3. Should we use imputation instead of eliminating missing cases in all logistic regression examples?
     - Which kind of regression you're doing doesn't matter.
 The same advice applies to any sort of regression model.
     - Complete Case analyses have problems.
 Simple imputation has problems.
 Multiple imputation has problems.
+    - None of these approaches is always a dominant strategy over the others.
+    - There are plenty of settings where you will need to make a choice.
+I encourage you to see the value of adding all three approaches to the set of things you can do in practice, rather than looking for a "one size fits all" answer.
-None is always a dominant strategy over the others.
-There are plenty of settings where you will need to make a choice.
-In general, multiple imputation is the most defensible approach, but it also restricts what we can do more than the other methods.
-It might be worth it to see the value of all  three approaches.
+    - In general, multiple imputation is the most defensible approach, but it also restricts what we can do more than the other methods.
+In many, many settings, I'll use complete case analysis to fit an initial model and check to be sure that my code does what I expect, and then develop an imputation strategy after that's accomplished.
+The decision between simple and multiple imputation often depends on how much missingness I actually have, and which variables have missing data.
+    - For instance, I tend not to impute outcomes or key predictors if I can avoid it, but I might use simple imputation if ancillary covariates are all that is missing, or if there is very little missingness on any predictor I consider to be important.

 4. What if our outcome is multi-categorical, rather than binary?
     - Then you'll need a different kind of generalized linear model.
 There are separate types of logistic regression models for non-binary ordinal and non-binary nominal categorical outcomes.